 Because the AC efficiency of a power station can differ from its DC efficiency, we also fully discharge the unit using a USB-C load tester set to 60 watts (the typical power consumed by a small laptop on full load) with a USB-PD trigger set to 20 volts DC.

 We also note any excessive fan noise while charging or discharging the unit as well as evaluate the unit based on its port selection, charging input options.
+We also subject larger portable power stations to a 1,500 watt load for 15 minute, examine the USB ports for charging protocols supported, and inspect the unit’s sine wave inverter under a load.

 Is a power station the same as a power bank?

 Yes and no. Both are batteries with ports you can plug your devices into.
 Typical power banks are very portable and used to charge phones, tablets, and even laptops sometimes.
-They usually only have USB ports but some do have the familiar AC ports too that can power very small devices.
-A power bank, however, is typically limited to a very small capacity of 100 watt hours or less, which is the largest you can bring on a plane legally due to fire risks.
-A power station typically has AC plugs that can support everything from power tools to appliances and can range from petite 250 watt hours to 3,000 watt hours and can weigh 70 pounds or more.
+They usually only have USB ports but some do have the familiar AC ports, too, that can power very small devices.
+A power bank, however, is typically limited to a very small capacity of 100 watt-hours or less, which is the largest you can bring on a plane legally due to fire risks.
+A power station typically has AC plugs that can support everything from power tools to appliances and can range from petite 250 watt-hours to 3,000 watt-hours and can weigh 70 pounds or more.

 Is a power station the same as a solar generator?